Order Pickup Experience

 The challenge was to create a clear, intuitive system that could guide customers seamlessly from arrival to pickup, while integrating with existing store environments and workflows.

-Working with cross-functional partners, I developed a scalable communication system that established clear zones, improved visibility of pick-up areas, and reduced ambiguity at key decision points.
+Working closely with strategic partners on the client side, I developed a scalable communication system that established clear zones, improved visibility of pick-up areas, and reduced ambiguity at key decision points.
 The approach focused on simplifying the experience—making it immediately obvious where to go and what to do, whether inside the store or at curbside.

 Because implementation varied across locations, the system was designed to be flexible and modular, adapting to different store layouts and pickup formats while maintaining consistency across the broader fleet.